 Cases are scheduled for hearing in the order in which they were filed unless there is a particular reason that a case should be taken out of order.
-Our docket list is in the order of the date the case was filed and its Docket Number and you can tell where you are in the list by using your case docket number.
+Our docket list is in the order of the date the case was filed and its Docket Number, and you can tell where you are in the list by using your case docket number.
 This won't tell you exactly when your case will be heard, but you can come up with a reasonable estimate based on where you are on the list.
 We are currently scheduling approximately 30 cases per month for evidentiary hearings.

 2. Any party may file a Motion to Expedite for "good cause shown."
 The most common reasons given are economic hardship and health issues.
-If a party believes his/her or its matter is one that is of such urgency that it should take precedence over other cases, this fact should be made known to DALA by means of a written Motion to Expedite stating the reasons for the request and sending copies to all other parties.
+If a party believes his/her matter is one that is of such urgency that it should take precedence over other cases, this fact should be made known to DALA by means of a written Motion to Expedite stating the reasons for the request and sending copies to all other parties.
 Such a motion should be specific and supported by affidavits as to the facts.
-The decision to schedule a matter out of order is solely within the discretion of the Chief Administrative Magistrate.
+The decision to schedule a case out of order is solely within the discretion of the Chief Administrative Magistrate.

 Submission Without a Hearing.
-Any party may elect to waive a hearing and submit his case upon written submissions.
+Any party may elect to waive a hearing and submit his/her case upon written submissions.
 Submission of a case without a hearing does not relieve the Parties from the necessity of proving the facts supporting their allegations or defenses on which a Party has the burden of proof.

 Submission on written materials is appropriate where the facts are not in genuine dispute.
 Either the parties agree about the underlying facts or they are established by undisputed records.
 In such cases, the only issue is a question of law or the proper interpretation of a particular statute and there is no need for any live witnesses to appear at a hearing and testify under oath.
 If a party elects to submit the matter on written materials without a hearing, all parties will be required to submit copies of any documents they intend to be included as part of the evidentiary record in the case along with their proposed Findings of Fact and any written arguments they want to be considered by the Magistrate in deciding the case.